WaylonWalker/waylonwalker.com/pages/blog/update-copier.md

 Copier is a fantastic templating library written in python, but older versions have a dangerous bug if you are using it inside of existing directories.

+## !!UPDATE!!

+As of May 15, 2022, the stable release of copier now includes these changes, if you have not already make sure you update.

 ## This is a PSA

 I Use copier several times per day and get fantastic benefit from this project,